DoodleScheduling/hiring-challenges/customer-success-operations-manager/README.md

-# The challenge (Customer Success Operations Manager)
+# The challenge (Revenue Operations Manager)

-Adventure Works Cycles, a large wholesaler of bicycles in the US and Europe, have approached you as their customer success operations manager to help them analyse their ~ 400 customer base.
-They would like to better understand their customer base, who is doing well and who might need support from a Customer Success Manager.
+Adventure Works Cycles, a large wholesaler of bicycles in the US and Europe, have approached you as their revenue operations manager to help them analyse their ~ 400 customer base.
+They would like to better understand their customer base, and identify opportunities to increase revenue.

 The company’s IT department has provided you with the company’s sales data over the last few years.
 In the absence of any consultation with the business, you will need to examine this data on your own and decide